Water and Land Restoration

 Ethiopia's Natural Water Production

 Furthermore, history's misdeeds against Ethiopia's natural forest and Nature severely wounded the prehistoric ecological and geological heritage by interrupting the natural and critical processes of original soil creation derived from the endemic decomposing leaves and twigs.
-This genetically optimized process of the indigenous trees' downfall in leaves and twigs of the Ethiopian forest had the vital ability to hinder the erosive torrents' initiation.
-It gave the trees their ground, thereby giving the soil's structure the required time to absorb deluges in this mountainous highland landscape.
+This genetically optimized process, resulting from the downfall of indigenous trees in the leaves and twigs of the Ethiopian forest, had the vital ability to hinder the erosive torrents' initiation.
+This ground composting leaves and twigs built the trees' ground and gave the soil's structure the required time to absorb deluges in this mountainous highland landscape.

 The Natural Water Bodies of the Highland